orcasound/orcanode-monitor/docs/Design.md

 5. Enumerate the orcanodes known by OrcaHello by fetching "https://aifororcasdetections2.azurewebsites.net/api/hydrophones" and update the internal list of nodes.

+6. Enumerate the orcanodes known by Mezmo by fetching "https://api.mezmo.com/v1/usage/hosts" and update the internal list of nodes.

 The following state will be stored per orcanode:

   * **DisplayName**: The human-readable name to display on the web page.
 This name is derived from the names